atmiktumane/Machine-Learning-Algorithms/README.md

 Technique applied to the integer representation and used to represent categorical variables as numerical values in a machine learning model.

 ###### Train Test Split :
-It is a model validation procedure that allows to simulate how model will perform on new/unseen data.
+It is a model validation procedure that allows to simulate how model would perform on new/unseen data.